Lakeland University Japan

-Lakeland University Japan (レイクランド大学ジャパン・キャンパス)is a four-year liberal arts college located in the Sumida ward of Tokyo, Japan and is a branch campus of Lakeland University in Sheboygan, Wisconsin.
+Lakeland University Japan (レイクランド大学ジャパン・キャンパス) is a four-year liberal arts college located in the Sumida ward of Tokyo, Japan and is a branch campus of Lakeland University in Sheboygan, Wisconsin.

-Lakeland University Japan was continuously accredited by the North Central Association of Colleges and Schools and the MEXT (文部科学省) since its inception in 1991.
-However, the North Central Association of Colleges and Schools dissolved in 2014 and reorganized as the Higher Learning Commission (HLC).
+Lakeland University Japan was continuously accredited by the North Central Association of Colleges and Schools and the MEXT (文部科学省) from its founding in 1991.
+However, the North Central Association of Colleges and Schools dissolved in 2014 and was reorganized as the Higher Learning Commission (HLC).
 Therefore, in 2018, the HLC was the accrediting agency.

-Until the mid-2020s, students would complete a two-year Associate of Arts (A.A.) degree and then had the option to choose to attend Lakeland University or Virginia Wesleyan University in the United States to complete a four-year Bachelor of Arts (B.A.) degree-- but now students can complete a 4-year degree, and even masters degrees, at the Japan Campus.
+Until the mid-2020s, students would complete a two-year Associate of Arts (A.A.) degree, subsequently having the option to choose between attending Lakeland University or Virginia Wesleyan University in the United States to complete a four-year Bachelor of Arts degree.
+However, presently, students can now complete a 4-year degree, and even master's degrees, at the Japan campus.